blktheta/blktheta/README.md

 # Hi 👋 & Welcome to My Humble Abode 🏠

 ## Pythonista.
-Data Engineer.
+Software Engineer.
 Graphic Designer.
 Scientific Illustrator.

 I go by Blk Theta θ, I'm a former 🎨 Scientific Illustrator from Sweden that made a career change during the pandemic.
 My ❤️ lies in everything art, python and computer science related and if you feel the same feel free to reach out.
 If time permits, please check out my latest projects 📌 below.